DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 Once you’ve decided where to store your blocks, copy the address.
 For example, in the screenshot above copy `C:\Users\1\AppData\Roaming\Bitcoin`, if you “Use a custom data directory” copy that path, for example `D:\Bitcoin`

 Click OK and let the initial sync start.
 Open a new folder and navigate to the directory you copied the path to.
 In that folder, create a new file and call it `bitcoin.conf`.
-For example on Windows with blocks stored in D:\Bitcoin:
+For example, on Windows with blocks stored in D:\Bitcoin:

 ![Bitcoin Core](images/61_bitcoin_folder.png)